luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 to Nostr using the linked public key.

-Operators of _Nostr-DNS Servers_ configure their servers to serve DNS records for subdomains under their control (e.g., `*.nostr.dns.app`).
+Operators of _Nostr-DNS Servers_ configure their servers to serve DNS records for subdomains under their control (e.g., `*.nostr.dns.app`, `*.dns-nostr.com`).
 When a DNS query for such a subdomain (e.g., `blog.nostr.dns.app`) arrives, their server queries the Bitcoin blockchain to find the Name-Token associated with the label (e.g., `blog`).
 It then retrieves the linked Nostr public key from the inscription and fetches the corresponding DNS records from the Nostr network to respond to the DNS query.

 The system consists of two main components: the Nostr-DNS Wallet, designed to create and manage Name-Tokens representing subdomain labels, and the Nostr-DNS